 The Company has four classes of issued and outstanding Common Stock, each measured at a par value of \$0.00001.
 Amounts received by the Company in excess of the par value are recorded within additional-paid in capital.
-The Company has and will issue shares of its Common Stock as a result of transactions in relation to warrant exercises, exchanges, and vesting of restricted stock units ("RSUs").
+The Company has and will issue shares of its Common Stock as a result of exchanges and vesting of restricted stock units ("RSUs").

 Historically, the Company's treasury stock consisted of forfeited restricted stock awards ("RSAs") that are legally issued shares held by the Company, and is recorded at par value, as well as any shares repurchased under the Company's share repurchase program that are not retired by the Board.
-As of December 31, 2023, there are no Restricted Stock Awards outstanding.
+As of December 31, 2023, there were no Restricted Stock Awards outstanding and the Company no longer issues RSAs.
 Treasury stock can be utilized to settle equity-based compensation awards issued by the Company and is excluded from the calculation of the non-controlling interest ownership percentage.